Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Entropy Flow and Generalization of Poissonized Markov Algorithms

-For instance, the Gaussian distribution $\mathcal{N}(0,\sigma^2 I_d)$ satisfies a $1/\sigma^2$-LSI \citep{gross_logarithmic_1975-1}.
-Such inequalities have been extensively studied for their links with the convergence of Markov processes \citep{bakry_analysis_2014} and geometry \citep{bobkov_functional_1996,otto_generalization_2000}.
-In learning theory, they have been used for the generalization analysis of noisy algorithms \citep{mou_generalization_2017,li_generalization_2020}, differential privacy \citep{chourasia_differential_2022,ryffel_differential_2022} and PAC-Bayesian bounds \citep{haddouche_pac-bayesian_2024,casado_pac-bayes-chernoff_2024}.
-In the study of (Poissonized) discrete Markov processes, it has been shown that the $\beta$-LSI should be replaced by a functional inequality that takes into account the Markov kernel.
-This leads to the following notion of \emph{modified} LSI.
+For example, $\mathcal{N}(0,\sigma^2 I_d)$ satisfies a $1/\sigma^2$-LSI \citep{gross_logarithmic_1975-1}.
+Such inequalities have been extensively studied for their links with the convergence of Markov processes \citep{bakry_analysis_2014}.
+In learning theory, they have been used for the generalization analysis of noisy algorithms \citep{mou_generalization_2017} and differential privacy \citep{chourasia_differential_2022,dupuis2025renyidifferentialprivacyheavytailed}.
+In the above inequality, $\ecal^{\mathrm{diff}}$ is called the Dirichlet form associated with the Langevin process whose invariant distribution is $\nu$.
+This reveals a more general structure and, in fact, variants of LSIs are naturally associated with more general Dirichlet forms \citep{bakry_analysis_2014}.
+In our study, we use the following notion of \emph{modified} LSI.